MLWhiz/Just_Stack_Them_Up/README.md

 A python implementation to add models using the stacking methodology.
 Highly influenced by a post from MLWave http://mlwave.com/kaggle-ensembling-guide/

+It is just a py script.
+Not perfect in any sense.
+Change according to need and ask for merge requests.
+New to this so if did anything wrong.
+Create an issue.
+Enjoy!!!

 # Usage

 <pre><code>